You have brought your child to Denmark

 All convention states have a central authority, which receives and transmits applications from parents who want their children returned.

 You may apply to the Central Authority of the country where the child normally lives (the country of habitual residence) to have your child returned from Denmark.
-The Central Authority of that country will then send a request for return to the Ministry of Social Affairs and Senior Citizens.
+The Central Authority of that country will then send a request for return to the Ministry of Social Affairs and Housing.
 You may also send the application directly to us, but in many cases it is preferable if the application is sent by the Central Authority of the country where the child normally lives.
 The Central Authority will then assess in the proces whether it is a case of child abduction under the rules of that country.
 Ultimately, this will speed up proceedings.

 When the ministry receives the request, we will send it to the family court of the place in Denmark where the child is staying.
 The application and the attached documents must be in Danish or translated into Danish.
 If the Ministry receives an application in a language other than Danish, we will ask you, or the central authority that has submitted the application on your behalf, to submit a Danish translation.
 If we do not know where in Denmark the child is staying, we will ask the police for assistance to locate the child.